Th3Sp00kyM8/starting-homelab-development/topology/hardware-layout.md

 2. **Realism** — The topology mirrors enterprise networks but stays compact enough for a home environment.
 3. **Resilience** — Redundant power, segmentation, and fault isolation allow experimentation without full-system downtime.

-This modular, layered approach supports future scaling — adding a NAS, honeypots, additional Pis, or cloud integration without restructuring the network.
-It reflects a **realistic and intentional architecture** suitable for both education and professional growth in cybersecurity.
+This modular, layered approach supports future scaling: adding a NAS, honeypots, additional Pis, or cloud integration without restructuring the network.
+It is an intentional architecture suitable for both education and professional growth in cybersecurity.

 ---